English as a Second or Foreign Language (ESL/EFL)

 The ESL Endorsement is a professional development program for Kentucky teachers.
 The Endorsement attaches to an existing Kentucky teaching certificate.
 Students who enroll in the ESL Endorsement program may already possess a Kentucky teaching certificate.
 Upon successful completion of the ESL Endorsement Program, the endorsement will be attached to the certificate.
 Students who are currently seeking a Kentucky teaching certificate may also enroll in the ESL Endorsement Program.
 Upon successful completion of both the certification program and the endorsement program, the endorsement will be attached to the certificate.
 Those who may at a later date be seeking the Kentucky teaching certificate may enroll in the ESL Endorsement Program.
 The endorsement will be attached to the teaching certificate, after the certificate is awarded.
 Click here (PDF) for a copy of the current ESL Endorsement requirement.
 Please use this form as a reference only and not as a substitute for an advising appointment.

-Please contact in the College of Education and Human Development if you are a teacher or teacher candidate (pursuing an advanced degree in Education) and you are interested in obtaining an ESL endorsement.
+Please contract Dr. Elizabeth Patton in the College of Education and Human Development if you are a teacher or teacher candidate (pursuing an advanced degree in Education) and you are interested in obtaining an ESL endorsement.

-If you already have or are in the process of obtaining your initial teaching certification and are interested in teaching ESL in a P-12 classroom (public or private), and would like to pursue an MA in Humanities (Concentration in Linguistics/ESL), please contactin the Division of Humanities.
+If you already have or are in the process of obtaining your initial teaching certification and are interested in teaching ESL in a P-12 classroom (public or private), and would like to pursue an MA in Humanities (Concentration in Linguistics/ESL), please contact Dr. Elizabeth Patton in the Department of Comparative Humanities..

 ESL/EFL - Masters in Humanities with a Concentration in Linguistics (ESL)